getgrav/grav-learn/pages/06.forms/02.forms/docs.md

 ## Multiple Forms

-With the release of **Forms Plugin v2.0**, you are now able to define multiple forms in a single page.
+With the release of **Form Plugin v2.0**, you are now able to define multiple forms in a single page.
 The syntax is similar but each form is differentiated by the name of the form, in this case `contact-form` and `newsletter-form`:

 ```
 forms: